Fresh Fava Bean Dip with Roasted Garlic, Herbs & Feta

 2.

-Mash the ingredients together until you achieve a semi-coarse texture.
+Mash the ingredients until they reach a semi-coarse texture.

 Mark as complete